Founder at ARAN Studio

 What pieces of work are you most proud of?

-This year, we launched a full rebrand for Flodesk.
+During my time at Flodesk as Design Director, I led its rebrand.
 Together with DIA and Optimo, we defined a new design strategy, which informed a custom typeface, comprehensive motion system, product art direction, and product integration.
 We crafted it in a way to captures the flow of Flodesk's creativity and the function of purposeful technology.

 What design challenges do you face at your company?